-Gregg Wood

-Division of Water Quality Management

-Bureau of Water Quality

-Department of Environmental Protection

-17 State House Station

-Augusta, Maine 04333-0017 Telephone: (207) 287-7693
+Gregg Wood Division of Water Quality Management Bureau of Water Quality Department of Environmental Protection 17 State House Station Augusta, Maine 04333-0017 Telephone: (207) 287-7693 e-mail: gregg.wood@maine.gov

-e-mail: gregg,wood@maine.gov

-11. RESPONSE TO COMMENTS
+10. RESPONSE TO COMMENTS

-During the period of August 14, 2015, through the issuance date of this permit/license, the Department solicited comments on the proposed draft permit/license to be issued for the discharge(s) from the Hull's Cove facility.
-The Department did not receive comments from the permittee, state or federal agencies or interested parties that resulted in any substantive change(s) in the terms and conditions of the permit.
-Therefore, the Department has not prepared a Response to Comments.
+During the period of August 14, 2015, through the issuance date of the permit/license, the Department solicited comments on the proposed draft permit/license to be issued for the discharge(s) from the permittee's facility.
+The Department did receive comments from the Maine Department of Marine Resources (DMR) on the terms and conditions of the permit.
+Therefore, the Department has prepared a Response to Comments section as follows.